Site icon Our Breathing Planet

 Nestled within the confines of the already remarkable caldera itself, though, lies an equally impressive scoria cone.
 This natural formation itself measures about 0.81 mi (1.3 km) wide at its base.
 This section of the volcano also has a height of approximately 460 ft (140 m).

 Yet, amazingly, this feature holds still another crater!
 This particular one, though, happens to measure roughly 260 ft (80 m) deep, and 490 ft (150 m) wide.
-The remains of yet another one is situated on the western section of the summit of the crater of Waw an Namus.
+The remains of still another such is situated on the western section of the summit of the crater of the awesome Waw an Namus.

-Its wonders do not end there, however.
-A darker colored layer of volcanic fragments extends outward around the central site.
-This layer, called tephra, extends a mind-boggling distance of 12.4 mi (20 km) in some directions.
-Its depth ranges from 0.8 – 59 in (2 – 150 cm).
+Its wonders do not simply end there, however.
+A darker colored layer of volcanic fragments also extends outward around the central site.
+This other layer, called tephra, reaches a mind-boggling distance of 12.4 mi (20 km) in some directions.
+Its depth also ranges from 0.8 – 59 in (2 – 150 cm).

 Source: https://bit.ly/3s6Ws16 Photo: Rolfcosar CCL: https://bit.ly/2MM3wQH